2 Meter Is How Many Centimeters

 Advanced Measurement Techniques

-Researchers are continually developing new and improved measurement techniques to meet the demands of cutting-edge applications.
+Researchers are continually developing new and improved measurement techniques to meet the demands of latest applications.
 Examples include atomic force microscopy (AFM) for nanoscale measurements, laser interferometry for high-precision distance measurements, and time-of-flight sensors for 3D imaging.

 Standardization and Metrology